girffy/mmrl/README.md

 ## mmrl
 mmrl (MLE/MILP Replay Labeller) is a tool for automatically identifying ssbm replays for tournament matches.
 It reads a bracket from challonge, and a set of slippi replays from various setups, and attempts to identify the replays of each bracket match.
 It primarily goes off of timestamps; it is assumed that game 1 of a match will start shortly after the match is called by the TO (and started in challonge), and the match is reported to challonge shortly after the last game ends.
 A .csv containing the mains/secondaries of (some of) the players is also optionally used.
 The workflow also looks at the set count and makes sure the replays are consistent with it.

+A website that uses this program to generate replay labels for the Google MTV melee community can be found at http://csclub.uwaterloo.ca/~b2coutts/mtv_replays.

 ## Dependencies
 * python3, with packages:
 	* pychallonge